joshuar/go-hass-agent/docs/development/agent.md

 initialising any APIs.
 For example on Linux, this function sets up D-Bus connections.
-By passing through a context, you can add context values containing any data that will be needed by the operating system code and return the new "loaded up" context.
+By passing through a context, you can add context values containing any data that will be needed by the operating system code and return the new context.
 Again, on Linux, this function creates and then stores the D-Bus connections in a context value for later use by sensor code.
 The `internal/linux/device.go` contains the code that does this.

 Ideally the operating system code would expose a `NewDevice` function that